 This tour will proceed regardless of weather conditions except in the event of extreme weather.
 If the Rural Fire Service declares an extreme or catastrophic fire danger rating for the Greater Sydney Region (area 4), tours will be cancelled.

 Our priority is to limit the transmission of the virus and ensure the health and safety of our visitors, volunteers and staff.
 Harbour Trust parklands will otherwise remain open daily.
-We will review the situation regularly as advice evolves.
+We will review the situation regularly as advice evolves and look forward to welcoming back our volunteer tour guides in early 2021.

 Learn more about North Head Sanctuary, Manly and discover our other history tours...